St. Mark's Iroquois Falls

 20 Anson Ave., Iroquois Falls, Ontario

-The Rev. Patricia Dorland, The Rev. Deacon Norma Teigen
+The Rev. Canon Patricia Dorland, The Rev. Norma Teigen

 Box 489, Iroquois Falls, Ontario, P0K 1E0

 Along the banks of the Abitibi River, just west of Lake Abitibi, and just off Hwy 11, is the town of Iroquois Falls.
-With a current population of approximately 4,730 people and a heritage split roughly 50/50 English/French, the town of Iroquois Falls, previously known as Anssonville, was established in 1912 with the construction of a paper mill.
+With a current population of approximately 4,500 people made up of mostly French and English people, the town of Iroquois Falls, previously known as Ansonville, was incorporated in 1915.
+With the construction of the paper mill around that same time, the main employment has always been linked to that industry.
 The town now bears its name after the nearby waterfalls “Iroquois Falls”.
-Outside villages of Monteith and Porquis Junction make up the greater town of Iroquois Falls.
-Along with the town’s first restaurant and clothing store, St. Mark’s Church was constructed in 1917.
-The parish has an active pastoral life, shares in ecumenical services conducted throughout the year and is an active member of the inter-ministerial committee.
+Nearby villages of Porquois Junction and Monteith make up the greater town of Iroquois Falls.

 St. Mark’s Church, Anglican celebrated it’s 100th Anniversary on April 28th 2017.
 The parish is actively involved in the community of Iroquois Falls supporting the local Food Bank, pastoral care for the residents of South Centennial Manor and Anson Hospital, The Christmas Telethon, ministry to The Monteith Correctional Complex and sharing in ecumenical services.

 Every Sunday we celebrate a Holy Communion Service at 10:00 a.m.